The Alaska Marine Highway

 Prince William Sound to Kodiak Island

+The ferry can take you through beautiful Prince William Sound and into the Gulf of Alaska, around the Kenai Peninsula and into lower Cook Inlet.
 The coastal communities of this region are the outdoor playgrounds for more than half of the state's population.
-AMHS ferry routes take you through beautiful Prince William Sound and into the Gulf of Alaska, around the Kenai Peninsula and into lower Cook Inlet.
-With four mountain ranges within driving distance of these AMHS ports, the opportunity for day hikes in the mountains of the Chugach State Park to multi-day excursions into spectacular Denali National Park, home to North Americas' largest mountain, Mount McKinley, outdoor activities abound.
-Offering a variety of exciting adventures including, camping, hiking, fishing, backpacking, mountain biking, kayaking, rafting and much more.
+Outdoor acivities abound with four mountain ranges within driving distance of these ports.
+Enjoy the opportunity for day hikes in the mountains of the Chugach State Park to multi-day excursions into spectacular Denali National Park.
+Choose from a variety of exciting adventures including camping, hiking, fishing, backpacking, mountain biking, kayaking, rafting and much more.

+Our South Central routes serve multiple communities in Prince William Sound and on Kodiak Island.
 While aboard the ferry, travelers will thrill to the spectacular sights of ice-blue glaciers, tranquil fjords, lush forests, and unbelievable concentrations of seabirds and marine wildlife.
+These routes continue with connections by road at Valdez, Homer and Whittier or by sea from Kodiak Island.
 On Kodiak Island, the Kodiak National Wildlife Refuge was established to conserve their most popular residents, the Kodiak Brown Bear.

 The Aleutian Chain